-- 1. Determine the properties of fluids, pressure and their measurements. - 2.
-Measure the flow in pipes and determine frictional losses. - 3.
-Compute forces on immersed plane and curved plates applying continuity equation and energy equation in solving problems on flow through conduits. - 4.
-Demonstrate characteristics of pumps and turbines. - 5.
-Demonstrate the characteristics of turbines.
+- 1) Determine the properties of fluids, pressure and their measurements. - 2) Measure flow in pipes and determine frictional losses. - 3) Compute forces on immersed plane and curved plates applying continuity equation and energy equation in solving problems on flow through conduits. - 4) Develop Characteristics of pumps and turbines.